adamheins/shadows/README.md

   - building once again on `ppo/Simple-v0_10` with only 1e6 timesteps of training, the agent is reasonably good with more obstacles added to the scene (saved in `ppo/Simple-v0_11`)
+  - a full 1e7 timesteps on top of `v0_10` is `v0_12`
+  - however, `v0_10` seems to perform better when actually playing against me, but there could be come bugs somewhere

 * idea: train a model to predict where the other agent is despite occlusions